 My practice cannot assist those suffering with:

-- active or recent addictions and/or substance abuse or dependence (you'd likely want someone with a SAP or CAP credential behind their name or someone who specializes in that area of treatment)
+- active or recent addictions and/or substance abuse or dependence (There are therapist that specialize in this matter - they usually have a SAP or CAP credential behind their name.)

 - personality disorders

-- disability who need disability determinations (There are therapist who specialie in this type of matter.
+- disability who need disability determinations (There are therapist who specialize in this type of matter.
 I do not and will not.)